yml/docker_django_tutorial/README.md

 #### Debugger

-There is 2 activity where it is really handy to observe the code behavior under a debugger.
+There are 2 activity where it is really handy to observe the code behavior under a debugger.
 Obviously, you can still use `import pdb; pdb.set_trace()` but if you are more a GUI person you might be interested in the following customization that will let you take advantage of the vscode built in debugger UI.
 This time you will need to modify the `launch.json`

 ```